 - Fresh and bright, yet round on the palate

-- Perfect to pair with all kinds of appetizers or paella
+- Great wine for all kinds of appetizers or paella

 "Fresh and bright, but at the same time fairly round on the palate, this wine offers great value.
 Its fruit flavors, resembling peaches and pears, are supported by slightly nutty, honeyed notes, giving it genuine complexity.
 Drink it as an aperitif or with lighter fare."